Goldenhub/covid19stats/README.md

 # covid19stats
-developed a covid19 stats page using Highcharts
+### Developed a covid19 stats and charts page using Highcharts.
+### Data were fetched from https://disease.sh/docs/

+**Implementations:**
+Highcharts
+FetchAPI
+Async/Await - Promises